Zugspitze Pure Valley

 - Surefootedness

-- Condition for six to seven hours of hiking (pure walking time).
+- Fitness for six to seven hours of hiking (pure walking time).

 - Stamina and fitness for up to 1,600 m ascent.

-As with the ascent via Gatterl, you have a backup on the summit day with the summit cable car.
-This will shorten the last 300 and most strenuous meters of altitude."
+As with the ascent over the Gatterl, you have a backup with the summit lift on the summit day.
+This shortens the last 300 and most strenuous meters in altitude."

 Markus Vogl